Breadcrumb

 - Check Your Symptoms

-The menstrual cycle is the series of changes a woman's body goes through to prepare for a pregnancy.
-About once a month, the uterus grows a new lining (endometrium) to get ready for a fertilized egg.
-When there is no fertilized egg to start a pregnancy, the uterus sheds its lining.
-This is the monthly menstrual bleeding (also called menstrual period) that women have from their early teen years until menopause, around age 50.
+The menstrual cycle is the series of changes the body goes through to prepare for a possible pregnancy.
+About once a month, the lining of the uterus (endometrium) starts to thicken.
+Then an ovary releases an egg.
+If the egg is fertilized by sperm and attaches to the lining of the uterus (implants), pregnancy begins.
+If the egg isn't fertilized or a fertilized egg doesn't implant, the uterus sheds its lining.
+This is the monthly menstrual bleeding, or period.
+Periods happen from the early teen years until menopause, around age 50.

 Your hormones control your menstrual cycle.
 During each cycle, your brain's hypothalamus and pituitary gland send hormone signals back and forth with your ovaries.
 These signals get the ovaries and uterus ready for a pregnancy.